-I’m a junior in CALS studying Global and Public Health Sciences.
-I’m the co event coordinator for B.O.S.S. and I love B.O.S.S. because I found a community within Cornell that supports me.
-When I’m not in class you’re likely to find me watching a cooking show on Netflix, reading a book or drawing.
+I’m a senior in CALS studying Global and Public Health Sciences.
+I’m the co event coordinator for B.O.S.S, and I love B.O.S.S. because I found a community within Cornell that supports me.
+When I’m not in class, you’re likely to find me watching a cooking show on Netflix, reading a book, or drawing.

 Mental Health Summit Chair

-I am originally from Macon, Georgia and I am currently in the College of Arts & Sciences studying Biological Sciences with a concentration in Neurobiology and Behavior.
-In my free time I enjoy spending time with my friends and family and building my beauty business!
-I sit as Mental Health Summit Committe Chair for 2020.
-To me, B.O.S.S represents sisterhood, unity, leadership, and highlights the power in mentorship!
+I am originally from Macon, Georgia, and I am in the College of Arts & Sciences double majoring in Biological Sciences with concentrations in Neurobiology & Behavior and Psychology.
+In my free time, I enjoy spending time with my friends and family and traveling.
+I sit as Mental Health Summit Committee Chair.
+To me, B.O.S.S represents sisterhood, unity, leadership, and emphasizes the power in mentorship.

-I'm a sophomore in the College of Arts and Sciences studying Information Science and Sociology.
-On campus, I am an RA in the Multicultural Living Learning Unit.
+I'm a junior in the College of Arts and Sciences studying Information Science and concentrating in Data Science and Ethics, Law and Policy.
+Outside of B.O.S.S, I am a TA for info 1260 and n the board of Digital Humanities.
 I enjoy watching tv, reading books, and doing make-up.
-I love BOSS because it gave me such a great and supportive community of womxn of color on campus and an incredible mentor.
+I love B.O.S.S because it gave me such a great and supportive community of womxn of color on campus and an incredible mentor.

 Kayla Scott '22